 Walking through the galleries of “Mastry,” the two-floor Kerry James Marshall retrospective at Met Breuer, the newest branch of the Metropolitan Museum of Art, I flash on James Baldwin’s quote: “I love America more than any other country in this world, and, exactly for this reason, I insist on the right to criticize her perpetually.”

 Born in Alabama in 1955, Marshall moved with his family to Los Angeles in 1963 – a classic midcentury migration of African American clans.
 He has said that his infatuation with Marvel comics began around the same time that he visited the Los Angeles County Museum of Art, and certainly both influences are evident in his work.
 Also evident is the Civil Rights movement, which grew up right along with the artist, often in the same place.
 He was in Birmingham when four young girls were killed in a bombing of a Baptist church, and was living in L.A.’s Watts section during its 1965 riots.
-Remaining in that city during his early adulthood, he knew founding members of the Crips gang and studied at the Otis Art Institute, where he opted to become a representational painter who queries tropes of beauty as well as the eye of the beholder.
-Marshall has so much to say about the gaze.
+Remaining in that city during his early adulthood, he knew founding members of the Crips gang and studied at the Otis Art Institute, where he opted to become a representational painter querying beauty tropes as well as the eye of the beholder.

 Hence “Gulf Stream,” an indigo, periwinkle, and glitter-glue reworking of Winslow Homer’s 1899 painting “The Gulfstream” that pulls zero punches in its portrayal of African slaves being shipped to America.
 Hence the “Vignettes” paintings, which salute French Rococo master Fragonard by casting black romantic love in pink, gold, and Stevie Wonder lyrics lettered in a glamorous cursive.
-Hence the “Five Gardens” series, which depicts L.A. and Chicago housing projects on enormous, unstretched canvasses littered with everything from Better Homes and Gardens fonts, “Dick and Jane” tableaus, and Not in My Backyard negativity to bluebirds, boomboxes, and bushes that are decidedly not burning.
-Hence “Still Life with Wedding Portrait,” in which a portrait of Harriet Tubman and her husband is being hung by three hands clad in gallerist white gloves and one hand clad in a black leather glove – a nod to the Black Power salute given by African American athletes Tommie Smith and John Carlos at the 1968 Olympics.
+Hence the “Five Gardens” series, which depicts L.A. and Chicago housing projects on enormous, un-stretched canvasses littered with everything from Better Homes and Gardens fonts, “Dick and Jane” tableaus, and Not in My Backyard negativity to bluebirds, boomboxes, and bushes that are decidedly not burning.
+Hence “Still Life with Wedding Portrait,” in which a portrait of Harriet Tubman and her husband is being hung by three hands clad in gallerist white gloves and one hand clad in a black leather glove – a nod to the Black Power salute given by Tommie Smith and John Carlos at the 1968 Olympics.
 Hence “De Style,” a sly-as-fuck Norman Rockwellian ode to the black beauty shop.

-This brings me full circle.
+This brings us full circle.
 It is only fitting that I am trying to do justice to the brilliance of Marshall in the same week that Donald J. Trump is taking office and we are commemorating the legacy of Dr. Martin Luther King Jr., the only twentieth-century leader to earn his own holiday in our country’s calendar.
-For Marshall’s works – brimming with as many references to Angela Davis, Nat Turner, and the doily-decorousness of front sitting rooms as to traditional art narratives – remind us that the underbellies of empires are often the prettiest, most powerful parts.
+For Marshall’s works – brimming with as many references to Angela Davis, Nat Turner, and the doily-decorousness of front sitting rooms as is to traditional art narratives – remind us that the underbellies of empires are often the prettiest, most powerful parts.
 His bold beauty – for make no mistake, the main reason hordes of people are trouping to this show is its heart-stopping visual splendor – reminds us that there is no such thing as a black hole in America though there are plenty of black folks.
 Culture, like nature, abhors a vacuum, and Marshall’s tiger-eyed, celestial paintings comprised of acrylics, oils, wood, leather, lace, comic book lettering, and papier-mâché declare that everything is possible.
 In “Mastry,” whose spelling is itself a sly-eyed subversion, a tree doesn’t just grow in Brooklyn.
 A swan grows in a neighborhood hair salon, and a black artist in the white Western canon.